-The FAFSA can be completed and submitted electronically via the Internet at https://studentaid.ed.gov/sa/fafsa or the mobile app - myStudentAid.
+The FAFSA can be completed and submitted electronically via the Internet at https://studentaid.gov/h/apply-for-aid/fafsa.

 First-time financial aid filers are urged to complete the FAFSA as soon as possible.
 It is available October 1st for the following academic year.
 The priority filing deadline for university funding is March 1.
 On-time financial aid applicants are given full consideration for assistance.
 Availability of funds cannot be guaranteed for late applicants; therefore, late applicants will be considered on a funds-available basis.
 The FAFSA can be filed at the same time that a student applies for admission.
 However, financial aid is not offered until the student has been accepted into a degree or eligible certificate program.